Exel Contracts Ltd, believes that lone workers should not be at more risk than other employees.

 All lone working situations will be identified and addressed by the Managing Director / Site Supervisor to ensure that a safe system of work is drawn up and implemented.

-- Plan the working patterns carefully to minimise the amount of lone working (if possible)
+Plan the working patterns carefully to minimise the amount of lone working (where possible)

 Upon completion of the work, the following action should be taken.